 The semester-long Internship program combines workplace learning with classroom-based studying.
 Students are placed in different fields, including international embassies, cultural institutes, charitable associations and fashion companies, and attend intensive language classes in Florence and Rome.
 12 OSU credit hrs.

 Sant’Anna’s internship in Sorrento

-For students who would like to take coursework in English in Italy, the Office of International Affairs has information about programs offered during the academic year that are administered in collaboration with Arcadia College.
-Please be sure to contact the Study Abroad Advisor (Carla Onorato) to determine whether language courses can be transferred to OSU for OSU credit.
+4) For students who would like to take courses in English in Italy, we strongly recommend taking courses at Sant’Anna.
+OIA also has information about programs offered during the academic year that are administered in collaboration with Arcardia.
+If you plan to attend Arcadia, please contact the Study Abroad Advisor (April Weintritt firstname.lastname@example.org) to determine whether language courses can be transferred for OSU credit.